multihack/multihack-web/README.md

 Save your project as a ZIP archive and use it in your favourite native IDE.

-### Works Offline

-When your internet connection drops, MultiHack lets you keep working without interruptions.

 ## Run Your Own Instance

 To run your own instance, see [multihack-server](https://github.com/RationalCoding/multihack-server).